Red1812/BTMLColorLOSMod/README.md

 - Add dashes to the line of fire indicator drawn between the currently controlled mech and enemy targets
 - Shift to different color settings with an easy button press

+Added by Redferne in v0.7:
+- Fixed for BT 1.7 using the new DrawLine from HBS

 Added by Redferne in v0.6.4:

 - Change the color of side and back line of fire indicator drawn between the currently controlled mech and enemy targets